noklam/udacity_projects/Project6/README.md

 Summary:
+#Data Visualization with D3.js Final Project

+### Author : Nok Chan
+### Date: 2016/08/16

+This is the final project Data Visualization with D3.js course, which is part of the Udacity Data Analyst Nanodegree.

+##Summary

 This project used the d3.js library to build a boxplot visualization.
 The data is subseted using R to select the interest

 features and output the dataset file "loandata.csv".
 The data is read using script written in the index.html